United Way of Coastal and Western Connecticut Inc

 Success Rates

-For the Social Equity Council Community Reinvestment Grant program, 84 organizations submitted requests totaling over $7.5 million for $1.8 million available—more than four times the available funding.
+For the Social Equity Council Community Reinvestment Grant programme, 84 organisations submitted requests totalling over $7.5 million for $1.8 million available—more than four times the available funding.
 Of these, 57 nonprofit projects received funding, representing approximately a 68% acceptance rate.

-The organization notes that "community needs far outpace the available funding, making it likely that we will receive more applications than we can fund," indicating competitive application processes across programs.
+The organisation notes that "community needs far outpace the available funding, making it likely that we will receive more applications than we can fund," indicating competitive application processes across programmes.

 Reapplication Policy

-Organizations that did not receive funding in previous cycles are explicitly encouraged to apply.
-The 2025-2026 Impact Philanthropy program specifically created a $100,000 mini-grants pool "for organizations that did not receive FY 24 grants through either legacy United Way," demonstrating openness to new applicants and organizations that were previously unsuccessful.
+Organisations that did not receive funding in previous cycles are explicitly encouraged to apply.
+The Impact Philanthropy programme includes a mini-grants pool "for organisations that did not receive grants through either legacy United Way," demonstrating openness to new applicants and organisations that were previously unsuccessful.

 No specific waiting periods or restrictions for reapplication were found in available materials.